keencave/LBridge/README.md

 LBridgev_PR_170311.ino: Improved HM-11 handling.
 I used this version the last 2 months without problems in my live system.
 Stable and reliable.
 Published in gitter discussion group as version 0316.
 Please refer to the chat protocols to get more details.

 Lbridge_R_170510_3.ino: Tested with HM-11 (V547) and HM-17 (V117).
 Improved timings to reduce battery consumption.
 Fast handover between Wear Collection Service and xDrip+.

+LBridge_Arduino_170627_0011.ino: Improved BLE connectivity.
+This can cost more battery power under bad BLE conditions.
+Removed LimiTTer data smoothing.
+Default name set to LimiTTer to avoid xDrip+ problems.
+Autocalibrate PWR DWN timer to get accurate 5 min spacing.
+Please use the latest Arduino IDE to compile this INO.